Are you wondering what is the best 1 year old bedtime routine?

 Once we started following a bedtime routine, he began sleeping really well at night and even took longer naps during the day.
 He was finally getting the sleep he needed!

-When you have a toddler, you know that most of the time they are upset when they are either tired or hungry.
-So getting a good amount of sleep was helpful for his mood too.
+When you have a 1 year old, you know the reason they get upset is often because they are either tired or hungry.
+So getting a good amount of sleep is helpful for their moods too.

 When we had our second born, I had already started following routines with my son and household, so I knew I wanted to follow a routine with the new baby.